 But how do you decide if your cross selling efforts are bringing the results you want?

 For that, you need to track your AOV, LTV, repurchase rate, total sales, and revenue.
 Peel helps you do just that, so you can experiment and improve your cross selling strategies in the process.

-Activate your 15-day free trial period today and set your new cross selling strategy in motion.
+Try Peel free for 7 days and set your new cross selling strategy in motion.